ROBERT SIEGEL, HOST:

-REEVES: The report says testimony from Murdoch's British subsidiary, News International, misled the committee and therefore parliament itself.
-So, it says, did three former executives: Les Hinton, Murdoch's right-hand man who headed News International, Tom Crone the veteran News of the World lawyer, and the paper's editor Colin Mylor.
+REEVES: The report says testimony from Murdoch's British subsidiary, News International, misled the committee and therefore Parliament itself.
+So, it says, did three former executives: Les Hinton, Murdoch's right-hand man who headed News International; Tom Crone, the veteran News of the World lawyer; and the paper's editor Colin Mylor.

 Rupert Murdoch's son James also took a pounding.
 He was sent in to take charge of his father's British newspapers.
 The committee said it was astonished by what it called his lack of curiosity about illegal practices at the News of the World.

-REEVES: Louise Mensche is a Conservative.
+REEVES: Louise Mensch is a Conservative.